FacTeR-Check: Semi-automated fact-checking through Semantic Similarity and Natural Language Inference: Fighting misinformation through Semantic Similarity and Natural Language Inference

 The use of keywords is due to the limitations that the API of these OSN impose.
 While searching for a given statement will only deliver tweets or posts replicating almost exactly the original input claim, the use of keywords aims to increase this search space and to obtain a wider picture.
 The method used for automatic keyword extraction is adapted from KeyBERT~\cite{grootendorst2020keybert}.
 KeyBERT is a keyword extraction technique that uses semantic-aware Transformer-based models to compute word and tweet embeddings and cosine similarity to find the most semantically similar words to the tweet.
 Accordingly, the most similar words are the keywords that best describe the tweet meaning.

-Our proposal, named \textbf{FactTeR-ChecKey}, uses our multilingual MSTSb-paraphrase-multilingual-mpnet-base-v2 model as the semantic-aware model.
-To optimise keyword extraction, stopwords are removed by detecting the language with CLD2\footnote{\href{https://pypi.org/project/pycld2/}{https://pypi.org/project/pycld2/}} and removing the appropriate stop words with the NLTK toolkit~\cite{WagnerWiebke2010SBEK}.
-Additionally, the bert-spanish-cased-finetuned-ner from Hugging Face is included as the Name Entity Recognition (NER) model for Spanish.
-The main limitation of the keywords extraction module lies in the need for specific models for each language, due to the complexity of this task.
-Thus, in order to consider multiple languages in this step, different models will be used.
+Our proposal, named \textbf{FactTeR-ChecKey}, uses our multilingual \texttt{MSTSb-paraphrase-multilingual-mpnet-base-v2} model as the semantic-aware model.
+To optimise the multilingual keyword extraction, stopwords are removed by detecting the language with CLD2\footnote{\href{https://pypi.org/project/pycld2/}{https://pypi.org/project/pycld2/}} and removing the appropriate stop words with the NLTK toolkit~\cite{WagnerWiebke2010SBEK}.
+Additionally, the \texttt{bert-spanish-cased-finetuned-ner} from Hugging Face is included as the Name Entity Recognition (NER) model for Spanish.
+This NER model is applied only in Spanish, so the keyword extraction tool remains multilingual.